pronovic/hcoop-meetbot/DEVELOPER.md

 INFO 2021-02-14T17:06:54 Join to #localtest on LocalNet synced in 4.01 seconds.
 ```

-Notice that this takes a few seconds to complete, and there's always an initial `ConnectionRefusedError`.
-Once it's done, if you look over in your IRC window, you should see a notification that the local bot has joined the `#localtest` channel:
+Notice that this takes a few seconds to complete, and there's always an initial
+`ConnectionRefusedError`.
+Once it's done, if you look over in your IRC window,
+you should see a notification that the local bot has joined the `#localtest`
+channel:

 ```
 17:06 -!- localbot [limnoria@127.0.0.1] has joined #localtest
 ```

-You can now interact with the local bot using `localbot: <command>`, or using `@<command>` as a shortcut.
+You can now interact with the local bot using `localbot: <command>`, or using
+`@<command>` as a shortcut.

-The `HcoopMeetbot` plugin is automatically available in the bot, running out of the source tree.
-If you make changes to the code, you can either reload using `@reload HcoopMeetbot` or just CTRL-C the bot and restart it.
-If reload doesn't seem to work as expected, just use CTRL-C.
+The `HcoopMeetbot` plugin is automatically available in the bot, running out of
+the source tree.
+If you make changes to the code, you can either reload using
+`@reload HcoopMeetbot` or just CTRL-C the bot and restart it.
+If reload
+doesn't seem to work as expected, just use CTRL-C.

-> `Note:` The first time you use `run bot`, a `localbot` directory is create with a `localbot.conf` file based on the original template in `util/localbot.conf.template`.
-If something gets screwed up and you want to start over, just blow away the `localbot` directory and it will be recreated by `run bot`.
+> `Note:` The first time you use `run bot`, a `localbot` directory is created
+> with a `localbot.conf` file based on the original template in
+> `util/localbot.conf.template`.
+If something gets screwed up and you want to
+> start over, just blow away the `localbot` directory and it will be recreated
+> by `run bot`.

 ## Integration with PyCharm